-Worse, it would be an occult star chamber.
+Worse, it would be an occult chamber.
 You see, the building of Israel’s Supreme Court was funded by the devilishly wealthy Rothchilds family.
-It is replete with occult and Masonic symbolism (ref.
+It is replete with esoteric and Masonic symbolism (ref.
 4).
 From the lobby, there are 30 steps to reach the top, and then 3 floors after that.
 There are 33 degrees in Freemasonry.
-On the roof of the building, there is even a pyramid with the so-called all-seeing-eye, the same that appears on the US one dollar bill.
+On the roof of the building, there is a pyramid with the so-called all-seeing-eye, the same that appears on the US one dollar bill.

 Therefore, what Netanyahu is trying to do with these reforms is give power back to the people of Israel.